genedan/TmVal/docs/usage/growth/accumulation.rst

 Examples
 ========================

-TmVal's **Accumulation** class models accumulation functions.
+TmVal's ``Accumulation`` class models accumulation functions.

 Suppose money exhibits a quadratic growth pattern, specified by the amount function:

 .. math::
    a(t) = .05t^2 + .05t + 1

 How much does $1 invested at time 0 grow to at time 5?
-To solve this problem, we import the Accumulation class, supply the growth function in a similar manner as we had done with the Amount class, except we do not need to supply a value for :math:`K`.
+To solve this problem, we import the ``Accumulation class``, supply the growth function in a similar manner as we had done with the ``Amount`` class, except we do not need to supply a value for :math:`K`.

 .. ipython:: python